pallavagarwal07/YourHonour/README.md

 on any nodes.
 If you think you have suggestons, or if you are willing to contribute to this project, I would be delighted to accept your pull request.

+## Steps to setup for the first time:
+- Install mongodb
+- Create /data/db directory and restart mongodb
+- Install GoLang
+- `make`
+- `cd server` and `npm install`

 ---